dabane-ghassan/int-lab-book/README.md

 ### Benchmark

-> Accuracy comparison of spattial transformer networks with the What/Where model, in function of contrast and eccentricity of the digit on the screen.
+> Accuracy comparison of spatial transformer networks with the What/Where model, in function of contrast and eccentricity of the digit on the screen.

 ![benchmarks](figures/benchmark.png)